Do you make work resolutions?

 If I am uncertain how to do this, I will ask the OEM (original equipment manufacturer) what is required.
 Just because my plant is a year old doesn’t mean that maintenance is not required.

-With a little research, information on required maintenance can be acquired, and adopted into the electrical maintenance program.
-In the rare cases where this information is not available, resources like NFPA 70B and NETA/MTS 2015 can be used to set up a good maintenance program.
+With a little research, information on required maintenance can be acquired and adopted in to the electrical maintenance program.
+In the rare cases where this information is not available, resources like NFPA 70B and NETA/MTS 2019 can be used to set up a good maintenance program.

 I will check for job-site scene safety, looking in all directions for otherwise unseen hazards.

 Just like an emergency responder is taught to do on a vehicle accident scene, electrical personnel should follow the same thought process in identifying all site hazards prior to approaching the work area.

-My employer has the responsibility of providing PPE and training, and my responsibility is to use those resources in keeping myself safe and encouraging co-workers to do the same.
+My employer has the responsibility of providing PPE and training.
+My responsibility is to use those resources in keeping myself safe and encouraging co-workers to do the same.
 I commit this year to becoming a life-time student of electrical safety.